 There are a few different ways to set up exit-intent popups.
 You can use a plugin like Exit Intent Popup for WordPress or you can code your own with a bit of JavaScript.
 To make sure your exit pop-up is working, test different messages, colors, and designs to analyze the results.

-2. Send persona-based emails
+2. Send Persona-Based Emails

-3. Send location-specific offers
+3. Send Location-Specific Offers

 Location targeting is possible with the user’s IP address and can be used to target users in a specific country or region.
 This can be useful if you are trying to reach local customers, and it is also helpful for targeting users who speak the same language that your site is written in.

 Sending location-specific offers is extremely beneficial for retail businesses and restaurants.

-Here are a few behavioral targeting examples.
+2. Behavioral targeting based on location can also be applied to businesses without physical locations or products.
+For instance, let’s say you provide text messaging software that is exclusively available in the USA.
 In this case, you won’t be interested in getting traffic from Europe or Latin America.
 You would like to show ads to visitors who search for a similar service from the USA.
 And you would naturally block requests that originate from other countries.

-4. Leverage peer recommendations
+4. Leverage Peer Recommendations

 71% of consumers always or regularly read online reviews when browsing for local businesses.
 85% of consumers trust online reviews as much as personal recommendations.
 What does this mean for your business?
 Instead of telling how great your customer service is or how quality your products are, show it!
 Here are a few elements you can insert on your website.

-- “Others also bought”
+• “Others also bought”

-- “We think you will love”
+• “We think you will love”

-- “X shoppers are viewing this page right now”
+• “X shoppers are viewing this page right now”

-- “Bought X times within the last X hours/days”
+• “Bought X times within the last X hours/days”

-- Customer reviews, ratings, and images on the product description page, etc.
+• Customer reviews, ratings, and images on the product description page, etc.

 These examples show that real people are buying from your online store, leaving real reviews, and enjoying your products.
-So, reviews and stars speak louder than super long product descriptions and sales pitches.
+So, reviews and stars speak louder than super-long product descriptions and sales pitches.

-5. Send timely messages
+5. Send Timely Messages

 It’s not only important what you send and who you send, but also when you send your marketing messages.
 Messages with relevant timing are more likely to be noticed, read, and acted upon.